They strike often. They fight hard. They are easy to clean and cook. They are wonderful to eat and they have tremendous health benefits!

 Honestly, you really can’t go wrong with dining on trout!
 Studies show that it is also among the safest fish to consume as it contains relatively low levels of mercury and PCBs, or not at all.
 Presently, there are no fish consumption advisories for trout in Nebraska waters.
 Nebraska’s hatchery-reared and stocked trout are produced in an ecologically responsible, ethical manner in good water.

 Be reminded to fish for trout in Nebraska waters, there are regulations that apply.
 You will need a current, valid Nebraska fishing permit, possibly a state park permit and to adhere to the legal trout limits, of course!
-The popular Two Rivers State Recreation Area Trout Lake near Waterloo, NE has special fishing regulations, you can access those on www.OutdoorNebraska.org Be sure to check out our new Nebraska Trout Slam challenge, too!
+You can access that information and acquire permits on www.OutdoorNebraska.gov Be sure to check out our new Nebraska Trout Slam challenge there, too!

 Be prepared to go get some fresh air, have some fun, eat healthy and enjoy a scrumptious meal — try trout!